jwwthu/Edge-SiamNet/README.md

 This is the repository for our study: Weiwei Jiang, Le Zhang.
-Edge-SiamNet and Edge-TripleNet: Deep Learning Models for Handwritten
+Edge-SiamNet and Edge-TripleNet: New Deep Learning Models for Handwritten Numeral Recognition.
+IEICE Transactions on Information and Systems, 2020, 103(3): 720-723.
+[Link](https://www.jstage.jst.go.jp/article/transinf/E103.D/3/E103.D_2019EDL8199/_article).
-Numeral Recognition.
-2019, for review.
 We add the data and models used in our study.